ActualMandM/SimpleTrim/README.md

 # SparrowTrim
-A program designed to trim sparrow spritesheets.
+A program designed to trim sparrow spritesheets exported from Adobe Animate.
 Mainly for use with Friday Night Funkin' mods.

 [Latest Release](https://github.com/ActualMandM/SparrowTrim/releases/latest)